knuckleswtf/scribe-docs/laravel/reference/10-config.md

 Scribe can also generate an OpenAPI (Swagger) spec for your API.
 This section is where you can configure or enable that.

 :::caution
 The OpenAPI spec is an opinionated spec that doesn't cover all features of APIs in the wild (such as optional URL parameters).
 Scribe does its best, but there's no guarantee that the spec generated will exactly match your API structure.
-You can try to improve this with a [custom generator](https://github.com/knuckleswtf/scribe/pull/912/.
+Consider using a [custom generator](https://github.com/knuckleswtf/scribe/pull/912/) if you need more control.
 :::

 For `static` output, the spec will be created in `{static.output_path}/openapi.yaml`.
 For `laravel` output, the spec will be generated to `storage/app/scribe/openapi.yaml`.
 Setting `laravel.add_routes` to `true` will add a `/openapi.yaml` endpoint to fetch it.